 Now, I don’t know about you but I love a little bit of heat in just about everything I make.
 Just a dash of cayenne adds a subtle heat that just about everyone will love.
 If you prefer spicier wings just add more cayenne, it’s that simple!

 Chicken wings are almost always deep fried because let’s be honest, there’s just no better way to serve it up.
 But if you’re looking to be a bit healthier or want to change things up I’ve got your back.

 Frying wings can be messy and a bit time consuming but baking them is incredibly simple.
 I love to bake these wings for a quick weeknight dinner or for last-minute entertaining.
 You can bake them without the batter by just creating a spice blend with the seasonings I use in the flour mixture to fry the wings.
-Sprinkle this on all sides of the wings then bake!
+Sprinkle the spice blend only on all sides of the wings then bake!

 Preheat the oven to 425 degrees F and line a baking sheet with foil.
 Place a cooling rack on top of the foil and arrange the wings in a single layer on top.